-etting items Description Settings You can change the settings of the 3D function.
-D Settings 2D-3D Display Sel.
+etting items Description D Settings You can change the settings of the 3D function.
+2D-3D Display Sel.
 For Switching the video images to "2D" or "3D."
 Auto: Displays 3D video images when HDMI signals with 3D information are input.
 Displays 2D video images when other signals are input.
 3D: Displays 3D video images according to the 3D system selected in "3D Format."
-However, when HDMI signals with 3D information are input to the unit, displays 3D video images according to the 3D system of those HDMI signals.
+However, when HDMI signals with 3D information are input to the unit, displays 3D video images according to the 3D system selected in the unit, displays 3D video images according to the 3D system of those HDMI signals.
 2D: Displays 2D video images.
 The 3D information is additional information to discriminate 3D.
 Some HDMI signals have additional information to discriminate 3D and some HDMI signals have none.
 3D Format: Set the 3D system when the input HDMI signals do not include 3D information.
 Simulated 3D: Converts 2D video images to 3D video images.
 The setting can be made only for input the HD signals.
 The simulated 3D feature may have limited effect, depending on the video source.
 There are differences in perception of 3D video images among individuals.
-Side-by-Side: Select this to display 3D images as two similar images, side-by-Side.
+Side-by-Side: Select this to display 3D images as two similar images, side-by-side.
 Over-Under: Select this to display 3D images as two similar images, one above the other.
 Tips "2D-3D Display Sel." cannot be set to "3D" for some video sources.
-For available 3D signals, see "Compatible 3D Signals" (page 56).
+For available 3D signals, see "Compatible 3D Signals" (page 60).
 The simulated 3D feature may have limited effect, depending on the screen size (100 to 120 inches recommended) and the video source.
 The menu display has a ghost while a 3D video image is displayed and is best viewed with the 3D glasses.
 3D Brightness For adjusting the brightness of the picture when watching 3D video images.
 You can select the brightness "High" or "Standard."